RichardScottOZ/mineral-exploration-machine-learning/README.md

 #### Structure
 - https://www.researchgate.net/publication/332267249_Seismic_fault_detection_using_an_encoder-decoder_convolutional_neural_network_with_a_small_training_set
 - https://www.researchgate.net/publication/377168034_Unsupervised_machine_learning_and_depth_clusters_of_Euler_deconvolution_of_magnetic_data_a_new_approach_to_imaging_geological_structures
+https://www.sciencedirect.com/science/article/pii/S019181412400138X -> Mapping paleostress trajectories by means of the clustering of reduced stress tensors determined from homogeneous and heterogeneous data sets
 Enhanced dip angle map using Kuwahara and Gaussian filters: an example fr example from Burdur region, T egion, Türkiye
 - https://academic.oup.com/gji/advance-article/doi/10.1093/gji/ggae226/7701418 -> Use of Decision Tree Ensembles for Crustal Structure Imaging from Receiver Functions